BlinkPay/Blink-Debit-API-Client-Java/README.md

 ## Client creation
 ### Java
-Vanilla Java client code can use the no-arg constructor which will attempt to populate the properties from 1.) environment variables e.g. `export BLINKPAY_MAX_CONNECTIONS=10`, 2.) system properties e.g. `-Dblinkpay.max.connections=10`, 3.) `blinkdebit.properties`, 4.) `blinkdebit.yaml`, or 5.) `blinkdebit.yml` before using the applicable default values:
+Plain Java client code can use the no-arg constructor which will attempt to populate the properties according to the hierarchy above.

 ```java
 BlinkDebitClient client = new BlinkDebitClient();
 ```